-My yoga journey began in 2010 at a unique and auspicious studio called At One Yoga in Phoenix, Arizona.
-There, I had the privilege of being exposed to several different styles of yoga by many talented and enthusiastic teachers.
-It wasn’t long before one style and one teacher captured my attention as the right path for me.
+My yoga journey began in 2010 at the legendary At One Yoga studio in Phoenix, Arizona.
+There, I had the privilege of sampling many different styles of yoga guided by exceptionally talented teachers.
+I developed a daily yoga practice from day 1, with Ashtanga Vinyasa Yoga as the heart and helm of my journey.

 I studied Ashtanga Yoga with John Salisbury regularly for approximately 2 years.
-From him I learned a great deal of technique, gained a passion for the energy and potential of Ashtanga, and established a Mysore style practice.
-I took my first Yoga teacher training, a 200 hour certification through At One Yoga led by John on 1-1-11, just 8 months after I took my very first yoga class.
+Through led classes and Mysore style practice I learned technique, and recognized a great potential within the Ashtanga Vinyasa Yoga system for healing the body and developing clarity in the mind.
+I completed my first Yoga teacher training, a 200 hour certification, through At One Yoga led by John on 1-1-11, just 8 months after taking my very first yoga class.

 My passion for yoga grew steadily stronger through teaching, as did my desire to further my education.
 I completed a 300 hour training though the Authentic Yoga Teacher Training program at Dave's Astanga Yoga.
 Under the guidance of Dave and Cheryl Oliver, I discovered what I consider to be the heartbeat of Ashtanga Yoga.
 I developed a solid foundation of Sanskrit.
 I studied key texts such as the Yoga Sutras of Patanjali, the Bhagavad Gita, and the Upanishads.
 I was introduced to and inspired by Hindu mythology and Vedic chant in a practical but playful way.
 They became something of a toolbox for living a healthy lifestyle in modern culture.